Current Account Mortgages Explained

 Mortgage reserve accounts are rarer than current account mortgages and effectively work as a secured overdraft that allows you to borrow against the equity in your property.

 The lender will secure a charge over your property and approve an amount of money as your reserve.
-This reserve is not paid to you in a lump sum but is available for you to dip into as and when you need it as you would with a standard overdraft.
+This reserve is not paid to you in a lump sum but is available to dip into as and when needed, as you would with a standard overdraft.

 This suits people buying a property and carrying out a major renovation.
-They have peace of mind knowing the funds are ready to withdraw as the project develops, but only pay interest on the amount they have drawn down.
-Loans will usually be interest-only and interest is calculated daily according to the balance.
+They have peace of mind knowing the funds are ready to withdraw as the project develops, but they only pay interest on the amount they have drawn down.
+Loans are usually interest-only, and interest is calculated daily according to the balance.

 Get matched with an expert current account mortgage advisor